sap218/jabberwocky/docs/README.md

 An ontology is a knowledge representation framework that is machine readable.
-It facilitates logical relationships between classes and allows us to standardise the formalised vocabulary within this domain.
+It facilitates logical relationships between classes and allows us to standardise the formalised vocabulary within a domain.
-The metadata contained within an ontology is valuable for research having shown to address the challenge presented by unstructured text.
+The metadata contained within an ontology is valuable - research has shown to address the challenges presented by unstructured text.

 Unstructured text can be processed, mined, and empowered by NLP tools, yet majority of tools are not designed to consider ontologies.

-Jabberwocky allows users to easily manipulate ontologies with extraction and enhancements for conducting NLP tasks.
+Jabberwocky allows users to conduct various NLP tasks whilst easily manipulating tologies.
 Here provides an explanation - with a working example - for the Jabberwocky toolkit.

 See the [Jabberwocky](https://github.com/sap218/jabberwocky) repository for code.